cubehouse/themeparks/README.md

 ## Running Tests

-wdwJS supports mocha unit tests.
+themeparks supports mocha unit tests.
 Install mocha with npm install -g mocha

 Run the following to test all the supported parks